 There's a long list here, so you're bound to find something you actually like eating.
 Fresh, dark green veggies are always a good option.
-We're talking broccoli, kale, spinach, and brussels sprouts; these all start working on the liver pretty quickly.
+We're talking broccoli, kale, spinach, and Brussels sprouts; these all start roughing their way through your digestive system pretty quickly.
 I'm personally thrilled to announce this, because I'm the weirdo who loves them, but figs are an excellent choice as well.
 They are high in soluble and insoluble fiber, they feed your body with nutrients, and they gently encourage your digestive system to do its work.

 3. Incorporate Certain Oils Into Your Diet

-The Omega-3 fatty acids in fish oil are proven to manage symptoms of Irritable Bowel Syndrome (IBS) because they help you go to the bathroom regularly.
+The Omega-3 fatty acids in fish oil are proven to manage symptoms of Irritable Bowel Syndrome (IBS) because they help you go to the bathroom regularly, at least according to one 2015 study.
 Look for a natural supplement or eat cold-water fish, walnuts, or flax.
-Don't overdo it, though, because if you consume too much fish oil you'll be glassy and bloated.

 4. Take Some Herbs